Ibarca/Building-My-First-Sales-Forecast-in-Python-with-Prophet/README.md

 ## Visualizing the Forecast

 One of the things I enjoyed most about Prophet is how quickly it generates professional-looking visualizations.
+With a single line of code, the model creates a chart that combines historical observations, future predictions, and the forecast uncertainty range.

 ```python
 fig = model.plot(forecast)
 ```

+The resulting visualization provides a clear overview of the entire time series and helps validate whether the forecast appears reasonable.
+It also makes it easier to identify trends, seasonal patterns, and periods where uncertainty increases.

-The chart shows:
+The chart includes:

-- Historical sales
+- Historical sales data
-- Forecasted sales
+- Forecasted sales values
-- Confidence intervals
+- Confidence intervals around the forecast

-This makes it easy to communicate results to non-technical stakeholders.

-For interactive visualizations, Plotly can also be used:
+These visualizations are particularly valuable when presenting results to business stakeholders, as they transform complex statistical outputs into an intuitive and easy-to-understand format.

+For users who require a more dynamic experience, Prophet can also generate interactive visualizations using Plotly.

 ```python
 from prophet.plot import plot_plotly